-The wide-open beach of Gustavus, with sweeping views of the Fairweather Range and Icy Straight, is one of the most beautiful spots in the area as evidenced by the three photos above.
+About a mile from the town center is the the wide-open beach of Gustavus, with sweeping views of the Fairweather Range and Icy Straight.
 Fields of lupine, fireweed and cow parsnip add tons of color to an already stunning location, and bald-eagles are often seen soaring overhead.
 It is a great place for a sunset stroll along the beach, an activity not usually associated with Alaska.

 10. Sleeping, disconnecting, slowing down